Roswell Presbyterian Church Historic Sanctuary

 The Roswell Presbyterian Church Historic Sanctuary was the first house of worship in Roswell.
-Built in 1840 it was used as a hospital for Union soldiers during the Civil War.
-Master craftsman Willis Ball of Windsor, Connecticut, the town in which Roswell King was born, built the Doric-columned church and homes of the original families.
-The Roswell Presbyterian Church was built similar in design to that of an New England meetinghouse, much like the Midway Congregational Church on the coast, where many of the early Roswell families and their ancestors were members.
-Both churches had box pews, raised pulpits, and galleries for slave members.
+Built in 1840, it was used as a hospital for Union soldiers during the Civil War.
+Master craftsman Willis Ball of Windsor, Conn., built the Doric-columned church and homes of the original families.
+The church had box pews, raised pulpit, and galleries for slave members.
 The short, square bell tower of the Roswell church holds an iron ship bell cast in Philadelphia in 1827.
-The bell was presented to the church by members of the Independent Church of Savannah.
-It is still rung for weddings and funerals.

-During the Civil occupation of Roswell the church was used as a hospital.
+During the Civil War occupation of Roswell, the church was used as a hospital.
 Memorabilia of those days still remain.
 The door of an old cabinet, removed by Union soldiers who painted a checkerboard on it, can be seen in the History Room.
-Also there is the original church Bible, with the words, “Run, John run, the Yanks will get you,” scribbled on the frontispiece by a soldier.
+Also, there is the original church Bible, with the words, "Run, John run, the Yanks will get you," scribbled on the frontispiece by a soldier.

 Tours of the inside of the Historic Sanctuary must be pre-arranged.

 Sunday Morning Worship - hours are 8:15 a.m., 9:45 a.m. and 11.15 a.m. in the Historic Sanctuary.